 He half turned back.
 “Yes?”

 Mrs. Shay looked at him curiously, anxiously.
 “Are you all right?
 You don’t look… yourself.
 You seem pale.”

 “Are you sure?”
 She twisted her napkin between her hands, looked at her husband, who just gave a little shrug and said nothing.
 “It just seems like…”

-Like I’m not here, came the thought, unbidden, but the desire was stronger, the need for what his unseen lover could do, would do to him, would make him feel.
+Like he was not there.
+The thought came unbidden, and he knew it should have alarmed him, but the fear wasn't able to bite into him, not the way she had.
+The desire was stronger, the need for what his unseen lover could do, would do to him, would make him feel.

 “I’m fine, Mother.
 There’s nothing wrong.”
 He managed a smile, and she smiled back, faltered a little, and then visibly relaxed.